 Artist Sarah Van Sanden: I’m more of a designer than an artist.
 Even with my Broadsided responses, I think of what I create as designs that hinge on the poem more than artwork that stands alone.

 Have you ever written work that has been inspired by visual art?
 What was that experience like for you?
 Why were you inspired to do so?

-Poet Kathleen Winter: I’m constantly writing poems inspired by painting, sculpture, film, archaeological finds—it’s an addiction.
+Poet Kathleen Winter: I’m constantly writing poems inspired by painting, sculpture, film, and archaeological finds—it’s an addiction.
 My brother and I played “museum” when we were little kids and a museum environment is still almost guaranteed to inspire me.
-The experience of writing poems about art is challenging because I want to go far beyond description—to make my own art—but it’s joyful, because whatever inspires me to write, for example the news article in this case, has already electrified me and added to my experience of this world.
+The experience of writing poems about art is challenging because I want to go far beyond description—to make my own art.
+But it’s joyful because whatever inspires me to write, for example the news article in this case, has already electrified me and added to my experience of this world.
 My third poetry collection, Transformer, forthcoming in 2020, includes poems inspired by an old photo of a singer/pianist duo, a bowl my mother made, the Elgin Marbles, Aztec ceremonial jewelry, a paleontologist’s discovery of paint (for illuminated manuscripts) lodged in the teeth of a medieval nun, and Hilary Mantel’s Wolf Hall.

 If this broadside were a type of weather, what would it be?